Minimizing cones associated with isoparametric foliations: Cones over focal submanifolds

 It is well known that focal submanifolds of isoparametric foliations are minimal submanifolds {in spheres}.
 They generate minimal cones.
-Based on their special second fundamental forms, we apply Lawlor's criterion to show Theorem 1.
+Based on their special second fundamental forms, we shall {employ} the curvature criterion of Lawlor.